fccn/nau-financial-manager/README.md

-# Project Nau Receipts Manager
+# Project Nau Financial Manager

-This is a Django application intended to manage billing receipts and also share revenue between partners.
+This is a Django application intended to manage financial process and also share revenue between partners.

 ## Running the project